 Foreign Exchange at The Royal Institute of Art

 Students from our partner institutions can apply for an exchange period between three months and one year.
-Students from schools that do not have an agreement with us can apply for guest studies (60 credits).
 The language of instruction is English.

 The application must be approved by the student’s college.
 The international coordinator at each school can help.